ak-asu/web-dev-skill/.github/steps/6-typescript-and-tooling.md

 ## 5. Linting and Formatting for TypeScript

 Linting and formatting ensure consistent, error-free code.
-Your project (from Chapter 3) includes ESLint and Prettier, which we’ll extend for TypeScript.
+Your project (from Chapter 3) includes ESLint and Prettier, which we'll extend for TypeScript.

 ### Extending ESLint with @typescript-eslint
 Install TypeScript-specific ESLint plugins: